victordibia/neuralqa/README.md

 navigate to [http://127.0.0.1:4000/#/](http://127.0.0.1:4000/#/).

-#### (Optional) Install & Launch Elastic Search

-Follow the [instructions here](https://www.elastic.co/downloads/elasticsearch) to download, install, and launch elastic search.
+> Note: You can specify configuration for a retriever (host, port).
+To use NeuralQA with a retriever such as ElasticSearch, follow the [instructions here](https://www.elastic.co/downloads/elasticsearch) to download, install, and launch a local elasticsearch instance.

 ## Configuration [In Progress]
 Neuralqa provides an interface to specify properties of each module via a [yaml configuration](neuralqa/config_default.yaml) file.
 When you launch the ui, you can specify path to your config file `--config-path`.
 If this is not provided, we will search for a config.yaml in the current folder or create a default copy in the current folder.
 A sample of configuration for the UI is shown below: